west32/west32/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-- 🤔 Looking for my first job as a python developer 🐍
+- 🤔 Looking for my first job as a junior/intern software developer
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Java
+- 🔭 I've got basic skills in Python 🐍
 - 📫 How to reach me: ...
 <br>